sadik312/ASP.Net-Core/README.md

 ### SignalR Hubs
 - SignalR uses hubs which enables communication between clients and servers
+- a hub is a class that serves as high level pipeline to handle client-server comms

 - Add libman to current session only: